 The Fire Prevention Division is a very active part of the Sooke Fire-Rescue Department.
 Fire and Life Safety initiatives are constantly in action.
-From business inspections, construction site visits, fire pre-plans, and extinguisher training, the Prevention Division remains at the forefront for the safety of our community, visitors, and responding emergency personnel.
+From business inspections, construction site visits, fire pre-plans, public education initiatives and extinguisher training, the Prevention Division remains at the forefront for the safety of our community, visitors, and responding emergency personnel.

 Reflective Address Signs